 SDU's Gender Equality Plan organises and monitors the equality efforts across the entire organisation.
-For several years, local and central committees and individual have launched important initiatives; starting 2021, this new framework will offer a way to gather and disseminate and thus optimize and further develop this work.
+For several years, even prior to SDU’s GEP was launched in 2021, local and central committees and individuals have been engaged in important initiatives; The GEP framework will offer a way to gather and disseminate and thus optimize and further develop this work.

-A part of SDU's Gender Equality Plan will be the annual Gender Equality (GE-) Action Plans from the 6 main fields (i.e. the five faculties and central administration); these Action Plans replace the annual reports that the six local gender equality committees thus far have contributed to.
-Similarly, SDU's overall annual GE Action Plan replaces the overall annual report that the Central Gender Equality Committee and GET have previously prepared for, presented to and gotten approved by the Executive Board.
+A part of SDU's Gender Equality Plan is the annual Gender Equality (GE-) Action Plans from the five faculties and the central administration; these Action Plans replace the annual reports to which the six local gender equality committees thus far have contributed.
+Similarly, SDU's overall annual GE Action Plan replaces the overall annual report that the Central Gender Equality Committee and GET have previously prepared, presented and obtained approval for by the Executive Board.

 What is a GEP?

-The European Commission defines a GEP as "a set of actions aiming at
+The European Commission defines a GEP as "a set of commitments and actions that aim to promote gender equality in an organisation through a process of structural change”.

 What is included in SDU's GEP?